Representing Migration through Digital Humanities (2019-2020)

-Linguistic Landscapes aims to create a digital interactive map of the Triangle area, starting with Durham, that will capture locations and distribution of multilingual signs (i.e., signs in different languages) on store signboards and shop fronts, billboards, notices, posters, advertisements, LED and neon signs, among other examples.
-This project builds on the new yet growing body of work in the field of linguistic landscapes, which focuses on visual representations of language in urban spaces.
+The Linguistic Landscapes team created an interactive map of the Triangle area, starting with Durham, to capture locations and distribution of multilingual signs on store signboards and shop fronts, billboards, notices, posters, advertisements, LED and neon signs.
+This project built on the growing body of work in the field of linguistic landscapes, which focuses on visual representations of language in urban spaces.

 Fall 2019 – Spring 2020

 “Died a small boy”: Re-Centering the Human in Geospatial Data from the Middle Passage.
 Tye Landels, Isabel Bradley, Kelsey Desir, Grant Glass, Jane Harwell, Anya Lewis Meeks, Charlotte Sussman.
 2023.
 Archipelagos: A Journal of Carribbean Digital Praxis.

 Remember the Middle Passage.
 (Team website) Dominika Baran, Charlotte Sussman, Andrew Keener, Elizabeth Milewicz, Isabel Bradley, Kelsey Desir, Jane Harwell, Tye Landels, Anya Lewis-Meeks, J. Perry Sweitzer, Alexander Frumkin, Mikaela Johnson, Shalin Kapil, Lily Koning, Cayley Ryan, Grant Glass, Xiaoou (Daisy) Zhan.
 2020.